 Life in the Boarding Department

-The Boarding Department is run along family lines with boarders sharing meals together and taking part in a variety of activities in their free time.
+The Boarding Department is run along family lines with boarders sharing meals together and taking part in a rich programme of activities in their free time.
 A signing in and out system is in place and younger students are required to ask permission if they want to leave the premises so that we know at all times where they are.
 Older students are able to sign themselves in and out.
 Residential and medical staff are always on duty when students are on site and all students are registered with the local doctor so that they can be seen quickly should the need arise.
 An Independent Listener is also available to students should they wish to discuss any issues or concerns with a member of staff who is not part of the boarding team.

 The day starts with breakfast at 7.30am in the Dining Hall and everyone is ready to make the short walk up the High Street to school by 8.15am.
 Boarders are not allowed back to the Boarding House during the day so they must be organised with their sports kit, musical instruments and school books etc before they leave in the morning.

 At the end of the day they return at 3.00pm and are provided with a snack before supper.
 Those staying at school to attend one of the many clubs or sports matches return slightly later.

-Supervised homework sessions take place every day except on Saturday.
-For Years 7-9 this is held for an hour between 4.15pm and 5.15pm.
-Years 10 and above study between 6.30pm and 8.00pm.
+Supervised homework sessions take place every day between 6.30pm and 7.45pm, except on Saturday.
 During these sessions teaching and non-teaching staff are on hand to help with any difficulties.

-Supper is held at 5.30, with a further snack at 8.15, and students head off for bed at around 9.30pm.
+Dinner takes place at 5.30, with a further snack at 8.15, and students head off for bed at around 9.30pm.